knassar702/blogsite/content/posts/zaproxy_cookies.md

 draft: false
 ---

 Greetings :wave:!
-In this blog, we will learn how to manually insert cookies into the Ajax spider browser in Zaproxy
+In this blog, we will learn how to manually insert cookies into the Ajax spider browser in Zaproxy without doing an login automation

 #### Why?